The Child Center of NY Is a Test and Trace Community Partner

 The NYC Test & Trace Corps is a public health initiative to fight COVID-19 so that New Yorkers can get back to school and work and help New York City reopen safely.
 The Corps is a group of doctors, public health professionals, and community advocates and organizations like The Child Center working to reverse the COVID-19 pandemic and protect our city.
 We are here to help you be a part of this effort and keep yourself, your family, and your community safe.

 Everyone, including young people, can still get very sick and spread COVID-19 to loved ones, even if they do not have symptoms.
-But together we can stop the spread of COVID-19, keep ourselves and our loved ones safe, and help NYC recover by practicing these 5 steps:
+But together we can stop the spread of COVID-19, keep ourselves and our loved ones safe, and help NYC recover by getting vaccinated and practicing these 5 steps:

 How to Protect Yourself and Your Family from COVID-19: